zewei/qsoc/doc/en/overview.typ

 #figure(
   align(center)[#table(
       columns: (0.25fr, 1fr),
-    align: (auto,left,),
+      align: (auto, left),
-    table.header([Terminology], [Description],),
+      table.header([Terminology], [Description]),
       table.hline(),
-    [SoC], [System-on-Chip, an integrated circuit that integrates all components of a computer or other electronic system], [RTL], [Register Transfer Level, a design abstraction which models a synchronous digital circuit in terms of the flow of digital signals between hardware registers], [GUI], [Graphical User Interface, a form of user interface that allows users to interact with electronic devices through graphical icons and visual indicators], [CLI], [Command Line Interface, a means of interacting with a computer program where the user issues commands to the program in the form of successive lines of text], [Verilog], [A hardware description language used to model electronic systems], [Bus], [A communication system that transfers data between components inside a computer or between computers], [SystemRDL], [A standard language for describing and specifying the behavior of register and memory structures within semiconductor IP], [RCSV], [Register-CSV format, a CSV-based approach for describing register structures following RCSV v0.3 specification], )]
+      [SoC], [System-on-Chip, an integrated circuit that integrates all components of a computer or other electronic system], [RTL], [Register Transfer Level, a design abstraction which models a synchronous digital circuit in terms of the flow of digital signals between hardware registers], [GUI], [Graphical User Interface, a form of user interface that allows users to interact with electronic devices through graphical icons and visual indicators], [CLI], [Command Line Interface, a means of interacting with a computer program where the user issues commands to the program in the form of successive lines of text], [Verilog], [A hardware description language used to model electronic systems], [Bus], [A communication system that transfers data between components inside a computer or between computers], [SystemRDL], [A standard language for describing and specifying the behavior of register and memory structures within semiconductor IP], [RCSV], [Register-CSV format, a CSV-based approach for describing register structures following RCSV v0.3 specification], )],
-  , caption: [TERMINOLOGY OF SYSTEM]
+  caption: [TERMINOLOGY OF SYSTEM],
-  , kind: table
+  kind: table,
 )

 The following terms are used in command descriptions.

 #figure(
   align(center)[#table(
       columns: (0.25fr, 1fr),
-    align: (auto,left,),
+      align: (auto, left),
-    table.header([Terminology], [Description],),
+      table.header([Terminology], [Description]),
       table.hline(),
-    [Command], [A primary operation in QSoC CLI], [Subcommand], [A secondary operation under a main command], [Option], [A parameter that modifies the behavior of a command], [Argument], [A value provided to a command or option], [Verbose], [Detailed output level for debugging and monitoring], )]
+      [Command], [A primary operation in QSoC CLI], [Subcommand], [A secondary operation under a main command], [Option], [A parameter that modifies the behavior of a command], [Argument], [A value provided to a command or option], [Verbose], [Detailed output level for debugging and monitoring], )],
-  , caption: [TERMINOLOGY OF COMMANDS]
+  caption: [TERMINOLOGY OF COMMANDS],
-  , kind: table
+  kind: table,
 )

 == QSoC
 <qsoc>
 QSoC is primarily used for SoC design and development.

 #quote(block: true)[
   QSoC provides both GUI and CLI interfaces for SoC development.
 While the GUI offers an intuitive interface for interactive design, the CLI enables automation and integration with other development tools.
 Users can choose the interface that best suits their workflow and requirements.
 ]

 #pagebreak()